 After passing the AOSB, the training to become a professionally qualified officer is more condensed than regular Army training, but is just as intense.
 The first part of training is MOD Alpha, a two-week course held at the prestigious Royal Military Academy Sandhurst.
 Trainee officers will form part of the unit and build on their existing soldier training, focusing on the fundamental skills required of a professionally qualified officer in the British Army.

-The intensity of work required in the last few days will push individuals to levels not previously encountered as a pharmacist.
+The intensity of work required in the last few days of training will push individuals to levels not previously encountered as a pharmacist.
 Trainees are required to perform physically and mentally with less sleep than they are used to.
-On successful completion of the course individuals take part in a formal parade at the Royal Military Academy Sandhurst which sees them commissioned into the Royal Army Medical Corps.
+On successful completion of the course, individuals take part in a formal parade at the Royal Military Academy Sandhurst, which sees them commissioned into the Royal Army Medical Corps.

 As trainees are already qualified pharmacists, the Phase II specific trade training is not required.
-Phase II further training courses include the Entry Officer’s Course, which leads onto further medical planning courses.
+Phase II further training courses include the Entry Officer’s Course, which leads on to further medical planning courses.
 These provide the knowledge required to work in a deployed hospital care environment and the command element that drives it.
-Pharmacists can also look into further specialities such as tropical medicine if interested.
+Pharmacists can also look into further specialities such as tropical medicine if they are interested.